You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Player support & compliance

-The most crucial elements of great customer support are effectiveness and a positive attitude.
+Great customer support requires effectiveness and a positive attitude.
 Support staff should be able to provide answers to any questions or complaints that may arise and be ready to solve any problems and difficulties players may have; their main role is to leave players satisfied with the platform’s service, in turn maintaining the casino’s good reputation.

 Compliance specialists also work to ensure a company’s transparency.
 They handle documentation, payments, and personal data, as well as ensuring the business’s day-to-day operations are in line with KYC and AML policies.
 Usually, there should be four customer support operators, with three team members each working eight-hour shifts, and one specialist handling emergency situations.